New Jersey Real Estate Lawyers

 - Free Consultation

-Moorestown, NJ Real Estate Law Lawyer with 34 years experience
+Moorestown, NJ Real Estate Law Attorney with 27 years experience

 After a stint in insurance defense, I joined Gilmore and Monahan, P.A., as a local government attorney.
 As Airport Counsel to the Atlantic City International Airport, an entity within the South...